xhanxu/LumiX/README.md

 ## Training Code 🚀

-The LumiX training code will be released in a future update, including scripts and configs for training the QBA + Tensor LoRA adapters.
+The LumiX training code will be released in a future update, including scripts and configs.

 ## Notes 💡